rolfen/conncheck/README.md

 ## Sample Output

-This is a rough idea of what you get.
-The real output will have some formatting and styling added. `Toggle Ping` would be a button to start / stop pinging.
+This is an approximative idea of what you get. `Toggle Ping` would be a button to start / stop pinging.
 The ASCII graph would indicate latency in milliseconds and would be updated every second.

 ```
-Hi

 Your IP is 118.112.86.81
 Page loaded at 1592321180